 On the other hand, a judge need not only consider earning capacity when it seems that a parent is deliberately trying to avoid work.
 Any parent who seems able to work and has a reasonable opportunity to do so can have his or her earning capacity considered, even if the parent had seemingly legitimate reasons to pass up such opportunities.

 Whether a judge should consider a parent’s earning capacity depends heavily on a family’s individual circumstances.
-San Jose residents with detailed questions about this option should consider speaking to a family law attorney.
+San Jose residents with detailed questions about this option should consider speaking to a family law attorney in California.